martybillingsley/tinkRworks/fractalDragon/README.md

 # Dragon Curve
 A dragon curve is another example of a *self-similar*, or *fractal*, curve.
-This one is a space-filling curve that never crosses over itself; it might appear to, but that's only when the line runs into itself at a 90&deg; corner.
+This one is a space-filling curve that never crosses over itself.
+(It might appear to, but that's only when the line runs into itself at a 90&deg; corner.)
 ![Dragon Curve](https://raw.githubusercontent.com/martybillingsley/images/master/dragon15iterations.png)

 Dragon curve explained (sort of):